botlabs-gg/yagpdb-docs-v2/content/learn/intermediate/maps-and-slices.md

 +++
-title = "Data Types 2"
+title = "Maps and Slices"
 weight = 320
 +++

-When you first started this course, you learned about [primitive data types](/learn/beginner/datatypes-1).
+When you first started this course, you learned about [primitive data types](/learn/beginner/variables-and-data-types).
 In the previous chapter we name-dropped two more types: "slice", and "sdict" ("map"), both without much elaboration.
 In this chapter, we will explore these data types in more detail.

 ## Slices